All Episodes

 What else we got?

-Hundreds of thousands of dollars in questionable land deals involving federal lands.
+We have the FBI, Harry Reid, Dingy Harry, hundreds of thousands of dollars in questionable land deals involving federal lands.

-LA Times has done countless stories on the intricate details and workings of Dingy Harry and his sons, who are lawyers and lobbyists.
+LA Times has done countless stories on the intricate details and workings of Dingy Harry and his sons who are lawyers and lobbyists.

 Where's the FBI investigating that?

-Don't know that they are.
+They don't know that they are.

-Might be, but we haven't heard anything about we certainly hear when the FBI is investigating Republicans for emails or some kind of fraud remodeling a bathroom.
+We certainly hear when the FBI is investigating Republicans for emails or some kind of fraud remodeling a bathroom.

 Where is the FBI examining?